Will SEO Get Me Traffic?

 But how?

-The level of optimization of your website can determine your page ranking on search engine results.
+The level of optimisation of your website can determine your page ranking on search engine results.
 When a user searches a particular topic that has a connection to your content, then the search engine will bring them a list of all the websites containing that question.
 Then, users will click and tap their way through the pages, looking for the business that can help them solve their problems.

 That’s why content creation is so valuable, though it’s obviously not the only factor you need to take into consideration.
 A great post will not only help you get a high rank but also keep visitors engaged.